Some Further thoughts on the Tunguska Event of 1908….

-Every so often, after publishing an article on the Outlaw, new information becomes available leading to further research, and can sometimes contradict, or even change the whole complexion of a previously published article.
+Every so often, after publishing an article on this site, new information becomes available leading to further research, and can sometimes contradict, or even change the whole complexion of a previously published article.

 This can of course mean, that this new information can be added to further flesh out or reinforce the original, or as in this case, present another viewpoint, to what was already an alternative view of this particular event.

-In March 2013, ‘One night in 1908’ was published here, which suggested that the Tunguska Event of 1908, may have been the result of a weapon that was invented by, and tested by Nikola Tesla on the same night.
+In March 2013, I published ‘One night in 1908’, an article which suggested that the Tunguska Event of 1908, may have been the result of a weapon that was invented by, and tested by Nikola Tesla on the same night.

 What is contained in the following article has recently come to light, and changes my original thoughts somewhat, which is great, as both theories are nowhere nearly as mundane and predictable as the ‘Official’ version.

 During the reign of Nicholas II, in pre-Revolution Russia, something happened that had world-wide consequences.